Child Care Policy, Strategy and Principles

 Through statutory notification to relevant authorities, we will ensure that continuity of health care is assured wherever there is a change in the child's circumstances.

-Where a child of sufficient age and understanding refuses to give consent to the assessment, their view will be respected. (please see Consent to Medical Examination and Treatment Procedure).
+Where a child of sufficient age and understanding refuses to give consent to the assessment, their view will be respected.
 In these circumstances, the young person will be advised of alternative avenues for health information that may be appropriate to their needs.

-Working in partnership with Health, we will provide dedicated Child and Adolescent Mental Health Services to looked after children, to ensure speedy access to services and specialist expertise
+Working in partnership with Health, we will provide dedicated Children and Young People’s Mental Health Services to looked after children, to ensure speedy access to services and specialist expertise

 1.4 Our Strategy